 There are also optional modules to choose from, including Conflict, Displacement and Human Security, International Human Rights, Law and Policy in the Middle East and an Introduction to Forced Migration.

 Our academic team are actively involved in shaping the global debate on many of these issues and will guide you through the modules with creative learning methods, feedback and advice.

 Some of our students have already worked in an international relations environment while others are looking to start a career in the area.

-Many aspire to work for the United Nations or to develop a career in international policy or development at a government level.
-Some have used the skills they have developed on the course to forge careers in local as well as national government.
+Many aspire to work for the United Nations or develop a career in international policy or development at a government level.
+Some have used the skills they have developed on the course to forge careers in local as well as national governments.

 Our course will give you the advanced skills to take your career to a new level.
 You will also learn how to work in an international environment and how to influence the debate.

 Throughout the course you will have the expertise of our distinguished academic team to guide you.